cmollet/sridentify/README.rst

 Windows
 ^^^^^^^

 `Anaconda <https://anaconda.com>`_ is your best bet for installing ``sridentify`` on Windows.
-Assuming you have installed Anaconda, then launching an Anaconda prompt (should be available in the Start menu under Anaconda) and running ``pip install sridentify`` should work and make the ``sridentify`` executable available on your ``$PATH``.
-If you don't want to or cannot use Anaconda you should also be able to build and install it systemwide or in any virtual environment with `setuptools <https://packaging.python.org/tutorials/installing-packages/>`_.
+Assuming you have installed Anaconda, then launching an Anaconda prompt (should be available in the Start menu under Anaconda) and running ``pip install sridentify`` should work and make the ``sridentify`` executable available on your ``%PATH%``.
+If you don't want to or cannot use Anaconda you should also be able to build and install ``sridentify`` systemwide or in any virtual environment with `setuptools <https://packaging.python.org/tutorials/installing-packages/>`_.

 Quickstart
 ----------